deltachat/deltachat-pages/en/help.md

 in which case Delta Chat communications will never be exposed in cleartext to the Internet even if the message was not end-to-end encrypted.

-Note that [maintaining guaranteed end-to-end encryption](#whene2e) on top of TLS encryption is highly advisable because it provides safety between your and the recipient's devices.
+Note that [maintaining guaranteed end-to-end encryption](#howtoe2ee) on top of TLS encryption provides pervasive safety between your and the recipient's devices.
-Not even your e-mail provider will be able to read or modify your messages.
+Not even your e-mail or Internet provider will be able to read or modify your messages.

 ### How does Delta Chat protect metadata in messages? {#message-metadata}